dart-lang/native/pkgs/native_assets_cli/lib/src/model/build_config_CHANGELOG.md

 ## 1.1.0

 - Added supported asset types.
-  Backwards compatibility: Defaults to a list with a single element: `c_code`.
+  Backwards compatibility: Defaults to a list with a single element: `native_code`.

 ## 1.0.0